felixlopz/hubrise-test-task/content/docs/en/connections.md

 1. Select **View available apps**.
 1. Select the **Location** to connect, or **All locations** if the app connects at the account level.
 1. Select the app you want to install.
 If the app is not on this list, check the app documentation in the HubRise [Apps](/apps) page.
 1. Check instructions for the specific app and click **Connect**.
-The app will open in a new browser window.
+The app will open in a new browser tab.
 If not, check your browser for ad-blockers, which might prevent the opening of a new window.
 1. Grant the app access to your HubRise data by clicking **Allow**.

 ---